jstuyts/CollapseRx1/hystrix-contrib/hystrix-javanica/README.md

     }
 ```

-If `userResource.getUserById(id);` throws an exception that type is _BadRequestException_ then this exception will be wrapped in ``HystrixBadRequestException`` and re-thrown without triggering fallback logic.
+If `userResource.getUserById(id);` throws an exception that type is _BadRequestException_ then this exception will be wrapped in ``HystrixBadRequestException`` and re-thrown.
 You don't need to do it manually, javanica will do it for you under the hood.

 It is worth noting that by default a caller will always get the root cause exception e.g. ``BadRequestException``, never ``HystrixBadRequestException`` or ``HystrixRuntimeException`` (except the case when executed code explicitly throws those exceptions).